rumentoshev/OOP-Course-at-FMI/README.md

-Here you will find my solutions for the homeworks for the OOP course at FMI.
+Here you will find my homework solutions for the OOP course at FMI.